Expensify/slate/source/index.html.md

 }
 ```

 Lets you create a report, with transactions, in a user’s account.
+Before you can do this, you must reach out to concierge@expensify.com to enable this functionality for your domain.
+You must be a domain and policy admin.
+If you continue to receive the error "Not authorized to authenticate as user", this has not yet been enabled for you.

 ### `requestJobDescription` format